Home

 Some sweet potatoes are very soft and moist when cooked and others can be somewhat drier - we find that the white variety can be quite dry, for example, but has a distinctive, earthy flavour.

-Absolutely - in fact, experts have ranked them the "number one healthiest vegetable"... so we should all be eating them as often as possible!
+Absolutely – in fact, in 2014 the CSPI ranked the sweet potato “tops in nutrition of all vegetables”…. so we should all be eating them as often as possible!

 The "orange nose" phenomenon...